software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 When we aren't explicit about goals, methods become dogma, and dogma rots quickly.
 New technologies are invented all the time, but it takes years, sometimes decades, for old methods to catch up.
-Meanwhile, our objective—to live fulfilling human lives—remains unchanged.
+Meanwhile, the forms and relationships we want to create remain largely the same.

 Methods change; goals stay the same.